68 Pages Posted: 13 Nov 2020 Last revised: 15 Jun 2022

 Date Written: November 11, 2020

-Such a reading of the Eighth Amendment would require a dramatic re-imagination of our criminal legal system.
-One that elevates humanity, not deprives it.
+The reading of the Eighth Amendment we call for would require a dramatic reimagination of the U.S. criminal legal system into one that elevates humanity, not deprives it.
 One that creates opportunities for healing and human development, not denies it.
-As a starting point, it will require that the law never make impermeable decisions about the human capacity for redemption.
-Rather, the law should restore hope that change is always possible.
+One that facilitates the human capacity for redemption, not forbids it.
+One, in other words, that recognizes that change is always possible.

 Keywords: LWOP, Eighth Amendment, cruel and unusual punishment, human dignity, human rights law, European Court of Human Rights, Vinter, Immanuel Kant, Hans Kelsen, life sentence, redemption, right to hope, Miller v.
 Alabama